A new study on the effects of cannabis in real settings has shown that cannabidiol (CBD) alone does not impair driving ability.

 Previous research has found that cannabis can cause mild driving disturbances up to three hours after consumption.
 Temporary problems that generally subside about four hours after consumption.
 These results confirm (at this point I would say without doubts) those previous studies.

 This is a relatively crucial finding as roadside testing for cannabis intoxication is still a controversial topic.
-We have many devices that can measure (and not only) the level of alcohol consumed by those driving, but scientists have yet to produce a reliable commercial device to objectively measure cannabis intoxication.
+We have many devices that can measure (and not only) the level of alcohol consumed by drivers, but scientists have yet to produce a reliable commercial device to objectively measure cannabis intoxication.

 THC metabolites can be detected for days, or even weeks, after consumption.